 - Your sponsor must submit a notarized letter from your sponsor confirming that you successfully completed your internship.

 All applicants, whether applying for licensure by resident internship or by reciprocity, must pass an examination on Delaware law, rules and regulations with a minimum score of 70%.

 - The Board must review your Application for Funeral Director Licensure and all other required documentation, listed above, before you can schedule the examination.

 - When the Board has approved your application contingent on your passing the exam, the Board office will notify you to schedule the examination.

-- For information on scheduling the examination, see Exam Brochure.
+- For complete information about the examination, see the Delaware Laws, Rule & Regulations Examination Candidate Handbook.
 To register online for the examination, see Online Exam Application.
 To print and mail your exam application, see Paper Exam Application.

 - The testing service will send your examination results directly to the Board office.
 Allow two business days for the Board office to receive your results.

 - Your license will be issued when you pass the examination.